berbyte/ber-os/README.md

 > Check out our [use cases documentation](https://rtfm.ber.run/getting-started/usecases/) to explore examples of how BER can help you.
 >

-## Why BER?

-- 🛑 Manual workflow automation is slow and error-prone, wasting valuable time.
-- ✅ BER helps engineers, developers, and businesses to integrate tools and APIs using the power of LLMs.

 ### Key Features